N Engl J Med June 12, 2003

 Setting

-Population Pregnant women with a documented history of a prior spontaneous preterm delivery.
+Population Pregnant women with a documented history of spontaneous preterm delivery, enrolled at 16 to 20 weeks of gestation.

-Intervention Weekly intramuscular injections of 250 mg of 17 alpha-hydroxyprogesterone caproate (17P) starting at 16-20 weeks gestation until delivery or 36 weeks.
+Intervention Weekly intramuscular injections of 250 mg of 17 alpha-hydroxyprogesterone caproate (17P), continued until delivery or 36 weeks of gestation.

-Comparator Weekly intramuscular injections of an inert oil placebo.
+Comparator Weekly injections of an inert oil placebo.

 Outcome Preterm delivery before 37 weeks of gestation.